How to Install Gym Turf and Choose the Right Option

 Turf is available in both roll and tile products.
 Each has its pros and cons.

 Tiles are smaller and easier to manage, often making for a simpler installation.
-However, if you’re covering an entire field, installing tiles can be time-consuming.

 Rolls are a better choice for large-scale installations, but they’re heavy and require multiple people to help with the installation.
 They also typically require off-loading from the shipping truck by hand.

 If you have questions about our gym turf products, contact our Greatmats customer service team today.
 We’re always happy to answer questions, provide shipping quotes, and help you to determine which product is best for your needs.